 - understand the behavior of your processes, as various runtime metrics are exposed through your personal dashboard.

-Here at EOX we are already using the underlying technology of EDC EOxHub Workspaces for our own and customer-driven EO workloads.
-We are happy that we can foster the processing of several of the indicators as showcased on the European (ESA) and Worldwide (ESA, NASA, JAXA) dashboard.
-Offering on-demand functionality on top of powerful cloud infrastructure e.g. with GPU instances for the training and inference of Machine Learning models using PyTorch or TensorFlow.
+Here at EOX we are already using the underlying technology of EDC EOxHub Workspaces for our own (opens new window) and customer-driven (opens new window) EO workloads.
+We are happy that we can foster the processing of several of the indicators as showcased on the European (opens new window) (ESA) and Worldwide (opens new window) (ESA, NASA, JAXA) dashboard.
+Offering on-demand functionality on top of powerful cloud infrastructure e.g. with GPU instances for the training and inference of Machine Learning models using PyTorch (opens new window) or TensorFlow (opens new window).

-Our Cloud Workspace services are constantly evolving and more are being developed as you read this, but we have good news for you, there’s no need to wait!
-You can start at the Euro Data Cube today.
+Our Cloud Workspace services are constantly evolving and more are being developed as you read this, but we have good news for you, there's no need to wait!
+You can start at the Euro Data Cube (opens new window) today.